Lalique perfume bottle for "L'air du Temps" perfume by Nina Ricci.

 The original design for the "L'Air du Temps" perfume bottle was by the sculptor Jean Rebull, and was in the shape of a sun.
 But it was Marc Lalique who produced the iconic two doves atop a swirling ribbed body version, as presented here, for Nina Ricci.
 It was first produced in 1951 … Incidentally, Marc Lalique was friends with Nina Ricci's son Robert.

-The base of the bottle is block etched "Nina Ricci" (it's extremely faint), and also script engraved "Lalique".
+The base of the bottle is block etched "Nina Ricci", "Bottle made by Lalique" and "France".

 Please see photos which form an important part of the description.